epeios-q37/epeios.bak/tools/xdhq/examples/NJS/chatroom/README.md

 - launch, from inside of the retrieved repository, `npm install`,
 - launch, from same directory, `node main.js`,

-or go to <http://atlastk.org/runkit.php?app=chatroom> (scroll to bottom, click on the *run* button, an scroll again to the bottom).
+or go to <http://q37.info/runkit/Chatroom> (scroll to bottom, click on the *run* button, and scroll again to the bottom).

 There is also a version for: